Who Was Chadwick Boseman?

-Born in South Carolina in 1977, Chadwick Boseman went on to enjoy early success as a stage actor, writer and director, before landing gigs on TV shows like Lincoln Heights.
-Boseman broke through with his big screen portrayals of two African-American icons: baseball player Jackie Robinson in 42, and soul singer James Brown in Get on Up.
+Chadwick Boseman had early success as a stage actor, writer and director, before landing gigs on TV shows like Lincoln Heights.
+Boseman broke through with his big screen portrayals of two African American icons: baseball player Jackie Robinson in 42, and soul singer James Brown in Get on Up.
 Boseman later took on the role of Black Panther for a series of Marvel superhero films, including the immensely successful Black Panther in early 2018.

 Starring Roles on TV